Philosophy and Theology

 If English is not your first language you may also need to meet our English language requirements.

 If your personal or educational circumstances have meant you are unlikely to achieve the grades listed above for undergraduate study, but you still have a strong interest in the subject, then applying for Philosophy and Theology with a Foundation Year might be right for you.
-Please see the course pages for more details of academic requirements and eligibility.
+Visit the Foundation Year course page for more details of academic requirements and eligibility.

 Everything you need to know, including guidance on how to prepare, can be found on the Philosophy Test page.

-If you have any questions, please contact your first choice or allocated college, or email the Faculty of Theology and Religion at firstname.lastname@example.org.
-You will find answers to FAQs on the Faculty of Theology and Religion Website
+If you have any questions, please contact the college handling your application, or email the Faculty of Theology and Religion at email@example.com.

 What are tutors looking for?

-John, now a QC says: ‘I could not recommend Philosophy and Theology at Oxford more highly.
-It was such a wide-ranging ‘Liberal Arts’ type degree with so many subject options.
+‘I could not recommend Philosophy and Theology at Oxford more highly.
+It was such a wide-ranging "Liberal Arts" type degree with so many subject options.
 On a practical level theology encourages deep thought and creative thinking whilst my philosophical tutors taught me to question and doubt every claim.
 That was an ideal preparation for the Bar.’